2 cups short grain sticky sushi rice and 3 cups water

 2 cans spam

-optional toppings (fried egg, omlette, avocado, cream cheese, carrots)
+optional toppings (fried egg, omlette, avocado, cream cheese, kewpie mayo)

 Cook sushi rice according to the package directions.
 Mix together rice vinegar, sugar and salt, when rice is done stir this mixture in to season the rice.
 Cut nori seaweed sheets into thirds (shorter length).
 Cut spam into 1/4" slices and fry in a pan, flipping once until lightly browned.

 To assemble, lay out a sheet of plastic wrap.
 Lay a strip of nori down vertical with shiny side down.
 Using a 1/4 cup scoop, place a mound of rice in the center of the wrap.
 Sprinkle rice generously with furikake seasoning.
-Take a slice of spam and dip it in your preferred sauce on both sides and press down over rice.
+Take a slice of spam and press down over rice.
 Fold half of nori over spam and use a dab of sauce to seal the other half.
-Use plastic wrap to help shame and firm the musubi.
+Use plastic wrap to help shape and firm the musubi.
+You can also use a musubi mold or the spam can.

 1/4 cup soy sauce